MatthewDF/TicTacToe/README.md

-# TickTackToe
+# TicTacToe
- A two-player text-based classic game!
+ A two-player text-based classic